-- Social Media and Website Engagement: Leveraging platforms such as Facebook, Twitter, and the Company's website to disseminate information.
-Additionally, the Company publishes a magazine called "Banana" distributed at all branches, featuring two-way communication, games, and regular prize-winning activities. - Collaboration with Shopping Centers: Participating in joint activities with central shopping centers like Central and Lotus to consistently promote the Company's stores and products. - Engaging in activities and campaigns with shopping centers: such as Central and Lotus to promote stores and products continuously. - Promotional Events and In-Store Decor: Conducting promotional events within the Company's stores and decorating them based on festive themes or monthly promotion plans to create an inviting atmosphere for customers. - Financial Partnerships: Collaborating with banks for 0% installment promotions and "Cash Back" campaigns to stimulate sales. - Electronic Direct Mail (EDM): Sending electronic newsletters to the Company's customers to inform them of market trends, sales promotions, and product offers, fostering continuous customer engagement. - Data-Driven Marketing: Collecting and consolidating customer membership data from all sales channels, grouping them based on purchasing behavior.
+- Social Media and Website Engagement: Using media via Facebook, Twitter, Website, Line Official Account, TikTok, and YouTube that the Company has created to communicate with customers in all channels.
+Additionally, the Company regularly organizes two-way communication, games, and prize-winning activities. - Collaboration with Shopping Centers: Participating in joint activities with central shopping centers like Central and Lotus to consistently promote the Company's stores and products. - Engaging in activities and campaigns with shopping centers: such as Central and Lotus to promote stores and products continuously.

+- Promotional Events and In-Store Decor: Conducting promotional events within the Company's stores and decorating them based on festive themes or monthly promotion plans to create an inviting atmosphere for customers. - Financial Partnerships: Collaborating with banks for 0% installment promotions and "Cash Back" campaigns to stimulate sales. - Electronic Direct Mail (EDM): Sending electronic newsletters to the Company's customers to inform them of market trends, sales promotions, and product offers, fostering continuous customer engagement. - Data-Driven Marketing: Collecting and consolidating customer membership data from all sales channels, grouping them based on purchasing behavior.
 This helps the Company understand customer buying patterns, enabling the creation of special campaigns tailored to specific customer groups.
 Implementing personalized promotions and offering special privileges through coupons, both online and offline, contributes to customer satisfaction and loyalty.